joakimberglund/home-setup/kubernetes/apps/README.md

 This directory contains the instructions for all the applications that should be installed in the cluster.

-I use the **.yaml2** extension for disabled applications so they won't autoload
+I use the **.yaml2** extension for disabled applications so they won't be autoloaded Also I move them to the archive dir